binny3213/React_todo_list/README.md

+### About :
-created a sleek and functional to-do list application using React.
+created a sleek and functional to-do list application using React.<br>
-This app allows users to effortlessly add, delete, and mark tasks as complete, all within a clean and intuitive interface.
+This app allows users to effortlessly add, delete, and mark tasks as complete, all within a clean and intuitive interface.<br>
 Leveraging React’s powerful state management with hooks like useState, I ensured the app is highly responsive and dynamic.

 ### :hammer_and_wrench: Languages and Tools :